Reading time: 7 min.

 How to quit smoking

-Whether you’ve been smoking for years or months, it can be a habit that’s hard to kick.
-Smoking is extremely damaging to your health so, even though quitting may be difficult, it will be better for you in the long run.
+Whether you’ve been smoking for years or months, it’s a habit that’s hard to kick.
+But smoking is extremely damaging to your health, so even though quitting smoking may be difficult, it will be better for you in the long run.

-If you’ve been thinking about quitting smoking, here are just a few helpful tips that could get you started:
+If you’ve been thinking about quitting smoking, here are a few helpful tips to get you started:

-• Looking into alternative therapies like medications, hypnosis, or nicotine replacement therapy
+• Look into alternative therapies like medications, hypnosis, or nicotine replacement therapy.

-• Stay away from environments where other people will typically smoke, like outdoor restaurants, pub gardens etc.
+• Stay away from environments where other people will typically smoke, like outdoor restaurants and pub gardens.

-• Download an app that encourages you along your journey to quit smoking, like the NHS Quit Smoking app
+• Download an app that encourages you along your journey in quitting smoking, like the NHS Quit Smoking app.

 Can you reverse hair loss caused by smoking?